 The Counselling specialization is designed to prepare counsellors to provide professional services and leadership in counselling and psycho-educational programs offered in schools, post-secondary institutions, social service agencies, and community health organizations.
-Students have the opportunity to choose the type(s) of counselling they wish to focus upon, and to complete periods of supervised clinical practice in practicum settings that are relevant to their interests.
+Students have the opportunity to choose the type(s) of counselling they wish to focus upon, and to complete periods of supervised clinical practice in practicum settings that are relevant to their interests, based on availability.
 The program includes an integrated core of required courses, elective courses, and a thesis, project or comprehensive examination.
-Counselling students are required to complete seven (7) required courses, four (4) elective courses, and a comprehensive examination.
-Special application can be made to the Education program to enter a thesis or project route after completion of at least 12 credit hours of course work.
-If approved, the thesis route would consist of seven (7) required courses, two (2) electives, and the thesis, while a project route would consist of seven (7) required courses, three (3) electives, and a project.
-The course requirements and courses for the Counselling program appear below.
+Counselling students are required to complete eight (8) required courses, three (3) elective courses, and a comprehensive examination.
+Application can be made to the School of Education to enter a thesis or project route after completion of at least 12 credit hours of course work.
+If approved, the thesis route would consist of eight (8) required courses, one (1) elective, and the thesis, while a project route would consist of eight (8) required courses, two (2) electives, and a project.
+The course requirements and courses for the Counselling specialization appear below.